 Joseph is the author of Teaching Culturally Sustaining Young Adult Literature: Critical Perspectives and Conversations (Routledge, 2019).
-Some authors included are Jeff Anderson, Matt de la Peña, Guadalupe Garcia McCall, and Erika L. Sánchez.
+Some authors included are Jeff Anderson, Matt de la Peña, Guadalupe García McCall, and Erika L. Sánchez.
 Also, he is the author of Enacting Adolescent Literacies across Communities: Latino/a Scribes and Their Rites (Lexington Books, 2016) and has published in various academic journals.
 His recent book project is titled This Is Our Summons Now: Poems and will be published by FlowerSong Press (2022).
-He is completing a research book reading and study of children’s literature and teachers as writers who also compose with their students.
+He is completing two research books on the reading and study of children’s literature and about teachers as writers who also compose with their students.

 An active member of the National Council of Teachers of English (NCTE), Joseph supports professional learning and exchanges across the country to advance student learning and the teaching profession.
 He serves as coeditor of English Journal, a peer-reviewed journal of NCTE that has been published since 1912.
 It features columns and articles on all aspects of the teaching of English language arts and literacy learning at middle schools and junior and senior high schools.

 Joseph is motivated by the art of teaching and learning.
 He is a reader of diverse U.S., borderlands, and world literatures.
 When he is not reading, teaching, or writing, Joseph enjoys cooking, hiking, kayaking, storytelling, and traveling with the love of his life and Maxwell, their cantankerous canine.
 He lives in Austin and Fredericksburg, Texas.